Tyrrrz/route-descriptor/README.md

 ## Features

-- Supports both static and dynamic routes
+- Supports static and dynamic routes
-- Supports both positional and query parameters
+- Supports positional and query parameters
 - Parameter validation via TypeScript
 - Works in browser and NodeJS